2023 Most Popular Drama & Theater Arts Associate Degree Schools in the Rocky Mountains Region

 Read full report on Drama & Theater Arts at Snow College

 Out of the 13 schools in the Rocky Mountains Region that were part of this year’s ranking, Salt Lake Community College landed the # 2 spot on the list.
-Located in the suburb of Salt Lake City, Salt Lake Community College is a public school with a very large student population.
+Located in the suburb of Salt Lake City, Salt Lake Community College is a public college with a very large student population.

 About 50% of the students majoring in theater at the school are women while 50% are male.